 Homographs are words that are spelled the same, but have different meanings.
 Homographs may or may not be pronounced the same.
 The words “bow” meaning to bend down as a sign of appreciation or respect, or “bow,” a decorative knot.
 These words are spelled the same, but have different pronunciations, so they are by definition homographs.

 Homophones are words that sound the same, but may have different spellings and meanings.
-The terms weather vs. whether fall under the category of homophones.
+The terms weather and whether fall under the category of homophones.
 They are pronounced the same, but have different spellings and different definitions.

 You can even have others test you on their meanings.
 For example, they can read you a sentence utilizing weather, and you have to tell them which homophone is being used in that particular sentence.